vamsi3/zen/docs/Tutorial/heap.md

+---
-# Priority Queue / Heap
+title: Priority Queue / Heap
+sidebar_label: Priority Queue
+---

-::: tip QUESTION
+:::note QUESTION

 **What is the run-time algorithmic complexity of calling `heapifyDown` on every non-leaf node in a complete tree of n nodes?**